 Can I Foster A Child?
 Things Every Foster Parent Should Know

 There are so many wonderful reasons to do foster care.
 To help children in need is probably the greatest of these.
 Ever since our daughter moved in with us (through the foster care system), everyone has given me their opinions and experiences with the foster care system.
 I have heard everything from, we tried it and it was not right for our family, to I am going to be a foster parent once my children are grown.
-Regardless, I have found that many people have misconceptions of the foster care system.
+Regardless,many people have misconceptions of the foster care system.

-To become a foster parent, one needs to ask themselves some basic questions about their family and their expectations.
-Make sure that what you envision is realistic.
+To become a foster parent, one needs to ask themselves some basic questions about their family and their expectations, such as are my ideas of foster care realistic.
 At our first foster parent class there were around 24 people in the room, at the end of the four week class there was 12 of us.
 Most left after the first day, because the teachers were brutally honest what we were getting ourselves into.
 I think we needed to hear it.
 We needed to be prepared for anything.
-So here I have laid out some things you should expect and be prepared for in order to become a successful foster parent.

 Foster Agency Team